-19. There You’ll Be by Faith Hill (2001)
+17. There You’ll Be by Faith Hill (2001)

 This beautiful country song by Faith Hill was featured in the 2001 movie “Pearl Harbor.”
 There You’ll Be is not just about the sadness one feels at the loss of a loved one who is no longer with us.

 18. When I Get Where I’m Going by Braid Paisley feat.
 Dolly Parton (2005)

 Played at many a funeral since its release in 2005, this song gently reminds mourners that there will be a beautiful reunion one day in heaven.

 This track is an especially popular choice for the funerals of fathers and grandfathers.

-21. When I’m Gone by Joey + Rory (2012)
+19. When I’m Gone by Joey + Rory (2012)